swelch940/Maze_solver/README.md

 ```
 It is important that you given this coordinates as a tuple. (x,y) where x is the row position and y is the column.
 Also note that because we're using arrays the rows and columns start at 0.

+The start coordinates for all the mazes provided is (0,1).

 Example for the starting coordinates for maze-Small.txt is given below

 ```console